wacl-york/bashrc_earth0/README.md

-# bashrc_earth0
+# earth0 `.bashrc`
-An example of a functional .bashrc file for use on earth0.
+An example of a .bashrc file for use on earth0.